 Our trails remain open to the public.
 We couldn’t be happier to share our trails with you – especially now when you need them most.
 Allowing for public exercise and activity in nature is important, and our priority is to protect the health and safety of users and staff.
-During the Green Phase, we ask that when you visit our trails you continue to follow all CDC guidelines to reduce the spread of COVID-19.
+We ask that when you visit our trails you continue to follow all CDC guidelines to reduce the spread of COVID-19.

-Easy: Mainly flat dirt or mowed grass, occasional roots.
+Easy: Mainly flat dirt, mowed grass, or paved/crushed stone surface.
+Occasional roots.
 Generally suitable for most walkers and hikers.

 Moderate: Trail surface may be uneven due to roots and rocks, have slight inclines or steeper sections, and may include steps, ladders, and stepping stones.
 Generally suitable for beginner and more experienced hikers who want a bit of a challenge.